 Also known as the Implantable Collamer Lens, EVO is the new generation in vision correction.
 Think of it as an implantable lens that works with your natural eye to correct your vision.
 Our procedure creates options for a much wider range of prescriptions that can free you from glasses and contacts.
 EVO offers benefits which people suffering from near-sightedness, farsightedness and astigmatism should consider.

 Our Advanced Collamer Lens Material

 Collamer is a proprietary material used exclusively by STAAR Surgical in EVO and other corrective lenses.
 This material consists of collagen, which naturally occurs in your body.
 Collamer technology has some unique characteristics that make it an ideal material for a vision correction lens.

 Collamer is a unique material that contains collagen which means the lens is made to naturally be in harmony with your eye.

 Soft and Pliable

-ICLs are easy to implant and feel natural in the eye because of the soft and flexible structure.
+ICLs are easy to implant in the eye because of the soft and flexible structure.
 And they feel natural in the eye.

 The unique Collamer material provides UV Protection.